 Fieldwork in Senegal for Save the Children

-From the 24th of March until the 2nd of April 2017, I was in Senegal for an assignment for Save the Children Sweden.
-I organized a workshop for the local partners of Save the Children who are implementing projects in relation to Female Genital Mutilation/Cutting (FGM/C) in Senegal, the Gambia, Mali and Guinea.
+From the 24th of March until the 2nd of April 2017, I was in Senegal for an assignment for Save the Children.
+I organized a workshop on the different approaches towards ending Female Genital Mutilation/Cutting for local implementing partners of the Regional Office of Save the Children.
+Four implementing partners from four different countries (Senegal, the Gambia, Mali and Guinea) were invited.
 This workshop was the kick-off of a larger assignment.

 Save the Children Sweden

 Save the Children is an international Non-Governmental Organization (NGO) that promotes children’s rights, provides relief and helps support children in developing countries.
 It was established in London in 1919 in order to improve the lives of children through better education, health care, and economic opportunities, as well as providing emergency aid in natural disasters, war, and other conflicts.
 In addition to the UK organisation, there are 29 other national Save the Children organisations who are members of the Save the Children Alliance, a global network of NGOs supporting local partners and Save the Children International in more than 120 countries around the world.
-Save the Children Sweden (SCS) is one of the members of the International Save the Children Alliance.
 The organization promotes policy changes in order to gain more rights for children, especially by enforcing the UN Convention on the Rights of the Child.
 The headquarters of Save the Children Sweden are in Stockholm and it has 8 regional offices throughout the world.
-The regional office for West Africa is based in Dakar, Senegal, and this office has commissioned the assignment.
+The Regional Office for West Africa is based in Dakar – Senegal.

 SCS has been working on the issue of FGM/C since the 1980s.
 The major projects took place in West Africa.
 Therefore, the West Africa Regional Office was appointed by the Headquarters to become the FGM/C Global Focal in 2004, given the fact that significant knowledge has been built up in that region.
 Save the Children has been working in West Africa to contribute to the elimination of FGM/C and works specifically with partners in Senegal, Mali, the Gambia and Guinea.
 The local partners, as well as the regional office, have been working with state, community and civil society actors to implement projects to combat FGM/C in order to contribute to the eradication of this practice.
 Over the years, Save the Children has gradually shifted its approach from a health approach to a right-based approach.
 The organization believes that the right-based approach is a holistic approach which takes into consideration all aspects and all target groups.